Friday, October 11, 2024

 How long it stays on credit reportNot recorded2 years maximum participatory exercise.

-Understanding the difference between hard and soft pulls is important for a variety of reasons enumerated below.
+Understanding the difference between hard and soft pulls is important for various reasons enumerated below.

 1. Credit Score Management: You will ensure that at certain times, when your credit score is very important, you do not apply for new credit too often, as this would negatively impact your score due to hard pulls.